Stainless Steel Jewelry Dictionary

 - White Gold: Alloy of gold with white metals such as palladium or nickel.

-- Rose Gold: Alloy of gold with copper, which gives it its pink hue.
+- Rose Gold: Gold alloy with copper, which gives it its pinkish hue.

 P

-- Earrings closures: Depending on the type of earring, there are:
+- Pending closures: Depending on the type of slope, there are:

 - Pressure closure: Common in small earrings such as studs.

-- Screw cap: Similar to pressure cap, but more secure because it is screwed on.
+- Screw closure: Similar to a push-on closure, but more secure because it screws on.

-- Hook clasp (or French style): Curved, used on dangling earrings.
+- Hook (or French) clasp: Curved, used in dangling earrings.

 - Omega clasp: Combines a lever with a clip for added security.

-- Hoop closure: On rings, where it closes with a rod that fits into the hoop.
+- Ring closure: On rings, where it closes with a rod that fits into the ring.

-- Hook closure: With an elongated design that prevents them from coming out easily.
+- Hook closure: With an elongated design that prevents them from coming loose easily.

-- Pearl: Organic jewel produced by oysters or mollusks.
+- Pearl: An organic gem produced by oysters or mollusks.
 It can be natural or cultured.

-- Silver: A white, shiny metal, more abundant and cheaper than gold.
+- Silver: A white and shiny metal, more abundant and cheaper than gold.

-- Sterling Silver: Silver alloy with 92.5% purity, common in jewelry.
+- Sterling silver: A silver alloy with 92.5% purity, common in jewelry.

-- Platinum: A greyish white metal that is extremely durable and resistant to tarnishing.
+- Platinum: A grayish-white metal, extremely durable and resistant to tarnish.
 It is rarer and heavier than gold, which increases its value.

-- Properties of stainless steel: Resistance to corrosion and stains.
+- Properties of stainless steel: Resistance to corrosion and staining.
 It does not lose its color or rust, even in contact with water.

 R

-- Rhodium: Metal used to give a shiny finish and protect white gold or silver jewelry.
+- Rhodium: Metal used to give a bright finish and protect white gold or silver jewelry.

-- Durability: One of the most notable features of stainless steel is its resistance to rust, corrosion, and scratches.
+- Durability: One of the most outstanding characteristics of stainless steel is its resistance to rust, corrosion, and scratches.
 This makes it a popular choice for everyday jewelry.

-- PVD Coating: Process that applies an ultra-thin and durable coating on stainless steel, offering finishes in colors such as gold or black.
-Advantage: Greater wear resistance.
+- PVD Coating: A process that applies an ultra-thin, durable coating to stainless steel, offering finishes in colors such as gold or black.
+Advantage: Increased wear resistance.
+Read more here

 T

-- Trends : Stainless steel jewelry has gained popularity in recent years for its combination of durability, modern design and affordable price.
+- Stainless steel jewelry has gained popularity in recent years due to its combination of durability, modern design, and affordable price.

 V